thecodingmachine/splash-router/README.md

 - **Controllers are clean**.
 They don't extend any "Splash" object (so are reusable in any other PSR-7 compatible MVC framework)
 - Actions can optionally have a **@Get**, **@Post**, **@Put**, **@Delete** annotation to restrict the response to some HTTP method.
 - Splash analyzes the action signature.
 If it finds a type-hinted `ServerRequestInterface` parameter, it will fill it the PSR-7 request object.
-- Actions should return an object implementing the PSR-7 `ResponseInterface`.
+- Actions must return an object implementing the PSR-7 `ResponseInterface`.

 Even better